Key Points:

 Portion sizes were small, so big eaters should likely avoid the deal altogether and opt for something more substantial from the get-go.

-I’m not a huge eater but still had room in the ole’ gullet to wander across the hallway to eat a second breakfast deal offered at Blondies.
+I’m not a huge eater, but still had room in the ole’ gullet to wander across the hallway to eat a second breakfast deal offered at Blondies.

-I didn’t necessarily need a second breakfast, but have been wanting to review that offering as well.
+I didn’t necessarily need a second breakfast, but I have been wanting to review that offering as well.

 The coffee was disappointing.
 It was chalky and left a fine coating of dust on the sides of the mug, almost as if it was a poorly mixed instant option.